 Workshops, Lectures, and More

 The Hinterlands offer a variety of single-day and multi-day workshops, as well as one-time lectures or talks, or longer-term teaching residencies.
 Topics range from strategies for creating original performances for professional artists to workshops on imaginative play and creativity geared for non-performers.
 These workshops, classes, and lectures bring together our place- and training-based practices, and draw from our lineages in Lecoq-based training, the actor- and research-oriented work of Jerzy Grotowski, traditional xiqu performance, and electronic music-making.
+If you’re in Detroit and want to get to know our work better, check out one of our trainings!

 The Hinterlands have taught workshops at: Ko Festival, University of Vermont Burlington, University of North Carolina Charlotte, Kalamazoo College, University of Michigan Ann Arbor and Dearborn campuses, Hope College, Trinity College, Marquette University, Alverno College Economics Department, University of California Davis Classics Department, Muskingum University, Shanghai Theatre Academy, University of Pristina Theatre Department, Sichuan Vocational College of Art, College of Creative Studies, Cranbrook Photography Graduate Program, Milwaukee Public Schools, Mosaic Youth Theatre, Double Edge Theatre, and more.
 The Hinterlands lectures have been shared at Hochschule für Bildende Kunst (Hamburg, Germany); White Night (Chengdu, China); Zigong Cultural Palace (Zigong, China); University of Michigan Institute of Humanities; AICAD Social Practices Conference; Perform Midwest Conference; Network of Ensemble Theatres; Allied Media Conference; and Cranbrook Art Museum, among other spaces and contexts.